 If you happen to find yourself north of Butler, Pennsylvania, take some time to visit Playthings Etc. Even if you don’t have kids, you’ll really be glad you did.

 Interested in more grown-up destinations near Butler, PA?
-Stop by The Living Dead Museum for an education on zombies.
+Stop by The Living Dead Museum for an education on zombies, North Country Brewing, or the breweries in downtown Butler.
 Want to be wowed by unique art?
 Check out the nearby Maridon Museum or Glass Blowing Center.

 Hours: Monday-Saturday: 10am-8pm